LennardKittner/hypr_steam_watcher/README.md

 - Apply per-game rules using Steam App IDs

 ## How it works
+**On open**
 - Uses the hyprland crate to detect new windows
 - Gets the PID
 - Checks whether the environment of the process contains `SteamAppId`
 - Uses the hyprland crate to tag the window
+- Save the window address to detect if the game is closed
 - Executes the callback (if provided)

+**On close**
+- Uses the hyprland crate to detect closing windows
+- check if the window address is know
+- if so execute the callback (if provided)

 ## Troubleshooting
 - Ensure hypr_steam_watcher is running